Paychex HR PEO Terms of Service

 Operational decisions.
 We may discuss operational decisions with you, but you make all operational decisions regarding your business.
 You are responsible for products and services your organization provides and for the actions and omissions of your organization and its agents.

 Laws affecting you.
-You are responsible to comply with laws relating to your control over your business and Covered Employees including applicable laws relating to discrimination, harassment, retaliation, benefits you provide or are required to provide, child labor, occupational health and safety, wages and hours, wage statement contents, time off and restoration to work, disabilities (including providing reasonable accommodations and engaging in interactive processes), qualification to work in the United States, licensing, registration, bonding, and similar requirements applicable to your business and employees, posting or otherwise giving notices required to be given by law, worksite safety, matters governed by the National Labor Relations Act (NLRA), warning of layoffs and providing retraining under the WARN Act and similar laws, accommodating religious or comparable moral practices, pay equity laws including disclosure requirements, laws relating to your recruitment and hiring process, and complying with laws providing for legally-protected leave such as the FMLA and USERRA and mandatory paid or unpaid leave (you will be the employer or primary employer for purposes of such leave laws).
+You are responsible to comply with laws relating to your control over your business and Covered Employees including applicable laws relating to discrimination, harassment, retaliation, benefits you provide or are required to provide, child labor, wages and hours, wage statement contents, time off and restoration to work, disabilities (including providing reasonable accommodations and engaging in interactive processes), qualification to work in the United States, licensing, registration, bonding, and similar requirements applicable to your business and employees, privacy (including biometric privacy), posting or otherwise giving notices required to be given by law, worksite safety, matters governed by the National Labor Relations Act (NLRA), warning of layoffs and providing retraining under the WARN Act and similar laws, accommodating religious or comparable moral practices, pay equity laws including disclosure requirements, laws relating to your recruitment and hiring process, and complying with laws providing for legally-protected leave such as the FMLA and USERRA and mandatory paid or unpaid leave (you will be the employer or primary employer for purposes of such leave laws).
 You are responsible to provide all equipment, training, and working facilities for Covered Employees and comply at your own expense with all safety, disability, and other laws applicable to your business, operations, and worksites.
 You agree not to retaliate against any Covered Employee for exercising rights under workers’ compensation or other law.